cloudmesh/cloudmesh-pi-cluster/README-nfs-pytest.md

 # How to run pytest for nfs

-To run pytest on nfs, `ssh` into the manager Pi.
+To run pytest for cms pi nfs, `ssh` into the manager Pi.
 Then clone cloudmesh-pi-cluster while standing in cm.